Canada’s Bob Knuckey aims to push world Ironman envelope at age 70 - Red Deer Advocate

-Bob Knuckey wants to be the fastest man at the world Ironman championship among men in their seventh decades.
+Bob Knuckey wants to be the fastest man at the world Ironman championship among men in their eighth decades.

 The 70-year-old retired teacher from Caledon, Ont., has pulled out all the stops in training to both win his age group Saturday in Kona, Hawaii, and to break the record currently held by another Canadian.